RazaSaeed02/Maven_MegaMart/README.md

 ## Project Objectives
 - To deliver key insights about the retailers sales history.
-- To identify retailers main strengths by analyzing transaction history by product, store and household
+- To identify retailers main strengths by analyzing transaction history by product, store and household.

 ## Key Insights